St. John's-Ravenscourt School: Curriculum

 On the national stage, SJR is the host of the annual Canadian National Public Speaking Championship; internationally, SJR has won 15 of the 32 World Individual Debating and Public Speaking Championships (WIDPSCs) thus far - more than any other school - with their most recent first place overall finish at WIDPSC 2014.

 Tuition

-There is a tuition, and depending on grade and/or boarding, prices range from $16,890 to $49,440.
+There an application fee of $3,000 for new Canadian students and $11,000 for new international students.
+Day school tuition is $24,960 for kindergarten to grade 5 students and $25,590 for grade 6 to grade 12 students.
+Boarding school tuition is $26,262 for Manitoba residents, $57,200 for other Canadian residents, and $72,500 for international students.
 The school has financial aid for those who are unable to pay the full tuition.

 Notable alumni

 St. John's-Ravenscourt School has produced 18 Rhodes Scholars, as well as numerous otherwise notable alumni, including: